 Liver is a multitude of important and complex functions.
 The principal roles of the liver include removal of toxins from the body, processing of food nutrients and regulation of body metabolism.
 There is a wide range of conditions that can prevent the liver from performing its vital functions.

-Hepatitis is one of the major diseases.
+Hepatitis is one of the major problems.
 The word hepatitis comes from the Ancient Greek word hepar and Latin word Jecur meaning ‘liver’ and Itis means ‘inflammation’.
-Hepatitis means inflammation of the liver cells .The condition can be self-limiting or can progress to fibrosis (scarring), cirrhosis or liver cancer.
+Hepatitis means inflammation of the liver cells .The condition can be self-limiting or can progress to fibrosis (scarring), cirrhosis or end stage liver disease.
 Hepatitis virus is the most common cause of hepatitis in the world.

 Types of Virus

 There are 5 main types of viruses that cause hepatitis, referred to as type A, B, C, D and E. These 5 types are of great concern because of the number of the deaths they have caused.
-In particular, types B and C that lead to chronic diseases in millions of people, are the most common cause of liver cirrhosis and cancer.
+In particular, types B and C that lead to chronic diseases in millions of people, are the most common cause of liver cirrhosis and end stage liver disease.

 Transmission and Prognosis of Various types of hepatitis